Best UK Medical Schools to Apply with a Low UCAT Score – 2026 Entry Guide

 Other Schools & Alternatives for Low UCAT Applicants

-University of Buckingham (Private) – As mentioned earlier, Buckingham is a unique case: it’s a private medical school (4.5-year MB ChB) that does NOT require UCAT at all.
+• University of Buckingham (Private) – As mentioned earlier, Buckingham is a unique case: it’s a private medical school (4.5-year MB ChB) that does NOT require UCAT at all.
 Selection is based on academics (they expect at least BBB at A-level minimum, though higher is advisable), a situational judgement style computer test, and an interview (MMI/OSCE).
 If you have a low UCAT and want to avoid standardised tests altogether, Buckingham is an option – but be aware of the drawbacks: tuition fees are very high (around £38,000 per year), the NHS does not fund it for tuition, and class size is small.
 The program is GMC-approved (on track for accreditation as it has run for several years now).
 For students who can manage the cost or secure funding, Buckingham provides a route into medicine without any admissions test barrier (Another private program is the University of Central Lancashire (UCLan), which historically did not require UCAT for international or local students.
 However, as of 2024, UCLan now requires UCAT for UK applicants and uses it in selection, though their average interviewee UCAT was ~2597, which is moderate by national standards.
 They also restrict applications to those from the North West region for home students.)

-Scotland and Wales Domicile Considerations: If you are a Scottish or Welsh applicant with a low UCAT, applying to your home nation universities can be advantageous.
+• Scotland and Wales Domicile Considerations: If you are a Scottish or Welsh applicant with a low UCAT, applying to your home nation universities can be advantageous.
 Scottish medical schools (Edinburgh, Glasgow, Aberdeen, Dundee, St. Andrews) often have separate quotas for “Home Scottish” vs “RUK” (rest of UK) applicants.
 Scottish applicants sometimes get in with lower UCAT scores than RUK applicants due to these reserved spots.
 For example, the University of Aberdeen’s lowest UCAT for a Scottish school-leaver invited to interview was around 2370–2440 in recent years, whereas RUK applicants needed around 2700+ that same year.
 Similarly, Cardiff gives extra consideration to Welsh applicants.
 So, if you’re from a devolved nation, a slightly lower UCAT might stretch further in your local medical schools.
 English applicants, conversely, usually face higher requirements when applying to Scottish/Welsh schools (e.g., Edinburgh explicitly said RUK applicants effectively needed very high UCATs, averaging near 2990 for interview in 2023).
 Always check each school’s policy if this applies to you.

-Graduate Entry Medicine (GEM) Note: Our focus is on undergraduate entry, but if you’re a graduate applicant with a low UCAT, know that many 4-year graduate programs use the GAMSAT instead of UCAT (e.g., Warwick, Swansea, St. George’s GEM, Nottingham GEM).
+• Graduate Entry Medicine (GEM) Note: Our focus is on undergraduate entry, but if you’re a graduate applicant with a low UCAT, know that many 4-year graduate programs use the GAMSAT instead of UCAT (e.g., Warwick, Swansea, St. George’s GEM, Nottingham GEM).
 If UCAT didn’t go well, you could consider sitting the GAMSAT and applying to those programs, which bypass UCAT entirely.
 On the other hand, a few graduate courses do use UCAT (Newcastle’s grad program, Warwick, etc.) – these often have high UCAT cut-offs (Warwick tends to expect top 30% UCAT for interview).
 As a grad, you can also apply to standard undergrad courses; the schools we listed (like Keele, Sunderland, QUB, etc.) will consider graduates (often requiring at least a 2:1 degree) and usually apply the same criteria.
-For example, graduates applying to QUB still benefit from the GCSE/UCAT scoring system, and QUB notes that the lowest UCAT for a graduate with a 2:1 who got an offer was 2820 (which was for 2023 entry).
+For example, graduates applying to QUB still benefit from the GCSE/UCAT scoring system, and QUB notes that the lowest UCAT score for a graduate with a 2:1 who received an offer was 2820 (for 2023 entry).
 So, graduates with low UCAT scores should either target UCAT-light undergraduate programs or consider GAMSAT routes.

 Final Thoughts: Maximising Success with a Low UCAT